theiterators/pekko-http-quickstart-java.g8/docs/src/main/paradox/testing-routes.md

 in `@BeforeClass` method, then hitting the API with http requests using the HTTP Client and asserting on the responses, finally shutting down the server in `@AfterClass` .

+Now that you've confirmed all the example functionalities, see how simple it is to integrate the project into an IDE.